kstenerud/concise-encoding/ce-structure.md

 Containers **MUST** contain the same number of elements, and their elements **MUST** be equivalent.

-By default, list types **MUST** be compared ordered and map types unordered, unless their ordering was otherwise specified by the schema.
+By default, list types **MUST** be compared ordered, and map types compared unordered, unless their ordering was otherwise specified by the schema.

 #### Markup Contents